CAVA Group, Inc. research snapshot

 CAVA AI Trading Strategy Framework

 This CAVA AI trading strategy is a rules-based research framework, not personalized advice.
-The stock has high growth sensitivity and a premium valuation, so price confirmation should be paired with restaurant traffic, store returns, margin, and cash-flow checks.
+The stock combines high growth sensitivity, a premium valuation, and a clear downtrend, so price confirmation should be paired with the August 11 earnings report, restaurant traffic, store returns, margin, and cash-flow checks.

 Trend-following setup

-Wait for a sustained reclaim of the $72.28 50-day average, then look for a move through the $78.00 to $80.00 resistance area with stronger volume and no deterioration in same-restaurant sales or margin guidance.
+Wait for a sustained reclaim of the $70.73 200-day average and then the $75.05 50-day average, with rising volume and no deterioration in same-restaurant sales or margin guidance.
+Until then, the dominant technical trend remains down.

-A close back below $70.76 or a break below $66.00 can invalidate the setup.
-Define risk per trade before entry and do not treat one strong session as a trend change.
+A close back below $66.62 or a break below $61.30 can invalidate the setup.
+Define risk per trade before entry and do not treat a single strong session as a trend change.

 Mean-reversion setup

-If CAVA holds the $66.22 to $68.06 recent support zone, compare the rebound with valuation, guest traffic, new-store productivity, labor costs, and free cash flow before treating the move as a mean-reversion opportunity.
+If CAVA holds the $61.30 to $61.75 recent support zone, compare a bounce with valuation, guest traffic, new-store productivity, labor costs, and free cash flow before treating the move as a mean-reversion opportunity, and keep the August 11 report in mind as an event risk.

-Do not average down only because price is below the 200-day average or because the brand is popular.
+Do not average down only because price is below the moving averages or because the brand is popular.
 A support break combined with weaker traffic or margin guidance is a reason to reassess.

 Fundamental monitor

-Track same-restaurant sales, traffic, AUV, restaurant-level margin, new openings, digital mix, adjusted EBITDA, GAAP earnings, capital expenditures, free cash flow, cash, and lease obligations at each earnings release.
+Track same-restaurant sales, traffic, AUV, restaurant-level margin, new openings, digital mix, adjusted EBITDA, GAAP earnings, capital expenditures, free cash flow, cash, and lease obligations at each earnings release, starting with the August 11, 2026 second-quarter report.

 Use a position size that reflects restaurant execution and valuation risk.
 Revisit the thesis when guidance or unit economics change, not only when the chart reaches a price level.